Naoya79/Among-Us-Discord-Overlay/README.md

 #### From Extensions popup

+0. Verify that the "Developer Mode" of the Discord software is enabled (first time only)
 1. Click the Extensions icon
-2. Enter the target server ID and channel ID
+2. In the Discord software, copy the ID from the context menu of the server you are joining, and paste it into the ServerID input field of the extension
+3. In the Discord software, copy the ID from the context menu of the voice channel you are joining, and paste it into the ChannelID input field of the extension
-3. Click the "Open" button and access streamkit link
+4. Click the "Open" button and access streamkit link
+5. Allow account access in Discord software (first time only) \*This is for StreamKit Overlay functionality, my extension will not get account information
 <p align="center">
  <img src="https://user-images.githubusercontent.com/67271461/105638903-b9da0a80-5eb8-11eb-8eb2-ff2ff749ad10.png"/>
 </p>